madeeldev/flutter-simple-login-signup/README.md

 # Login And Sign-up Screens - Flutter UI

-I have designed 3 screens, first is a login screen which shows up when the app starts.
-The second is the signup screen & the third screen is for forgotten passwords.
-I have added simple validations for all screens as well.

 This project is an implementation of a Design i found on [dribbble.com](https://dribbble.com/shots/15145502-Login-And-Sign-up-Screens) by [Yashvi Bhatt](https://dribbble.com/YashviBhatt)

 ## Art